AI Use Cases/Construction

 Automated Worker Safety Vision Analysis in Construction

-AI worker safety vision analysis in construction is a computer vision system that ingests live job site camera and drone footage, detects OSHA 1926 hazard categories in real time, and routes alerts to crew leads and Safety & Compliance managers before incidents become recordable.
-Safety officers and superintendents run the workflow; the AI flags high-confidence violations while humans retain enforcement decisions.
-It is designed specifically for construction's hazard taxonomy-fall protection, struck-by, caught-between, trenching-not adapted from retail or manufacturing models.
+AI worker safety vision analysis in construction pairs the camera and drone video system running your job sites with a decisioning layer that matches flagged events against OSHA 1926 hazard categories in real time and routes alerts to crew leads and Safety & Compliance managers before incidents become recordable.
+Safety officers and superintendents run the workflow; the detection system flags likely violations while humans retain enforcement decisions.
+It is designed specifically for construction's hazard taxonomy - fall protection, struck-by, caught-between, trenching - not adapted from retail or manufacturing models.

 The Problem